Video of Saudi/Israeli nuclear attack on Yemen

 - 107th Artillery Regiment

 It is not known how many elements of the 2nd Army have been committed to the build-up of forces on the border, nor how many elements of other Armies of the Turkish Armed Forces have been temporarily attached to this possible invasion force.
-Additional commando or mechanized units could be pooled from other military districts and added to the core of mechanized infantry, armor and artillery forces of the 2nd Army.
+Additional commando or mechanized units could be pooled from other military districts and added to the core of mechanized infantry, armor, and artillery forces of the 2nd Army.

-It is surmised that most of the 2nd Army has been committed to a possible invasion or a limited offensive operation against the forces of the YPG all along the border.
+It is surmised that most of the 2nd Army have been committed to a possible invasion or a limited offensive operation against the forces of the YPG all along the border.
 The map below shows the position of these units:

 Photographic evidence shows that the mechanized and armored forces being used in the internal operations against the Kurds within Turkey and Syria and also the incursion into northern Iraq, are composed of relatively modern tanks and infantry fighting vehicles (IFVs).

-Reports have recently been made public that over 1,000 pieces of military equipment, likely consisting of MBTs, IFVs, self-propelled and towed artillery and their prime movers, as well as trucks and light vehicles have been massing in staging areas just north of the border.
+Reports have recently been made public that over 1,000 pieces of military equipment, likely consisting of MBTs, IFVs, self-propelled and towed artillery, and their prime movers, as well as trucks and light vehicles have been massing in staging areas just north of the border.
 Turkish military spokesmen have stressed that they have positioned approximately 30 percent of the Turkish land forces along the border with Syria.

 The troops belonging to these units are highly trained and motivated.
 They have been engaged in fighting in the border regions for many years and know the territory well.
 They have also been engaged in fighting the irregular forces of the PKK in urban areas for decades.
 The forces assembled are equipped with modern, effective combat arms and equipment that has been proven in battle.